libvips/libvips/_posts/2023-10-10-What's-new-in-8.15.md

 edge cases where there was upstream coordinate transformation.
 Performance should now be more predictable in these cases.

-# Image load and save improvements
+# General image load and save improvements

 There are two improvements to all loaders and savers.
 First, you can pass a `revalidate` flag to all loaders which will make them bypass the libvips cache